 KW: The support we get from Scribbles is constant.
 My developer taught me how to make the most of the system, and we still text all the time.
 It's great because we know we're never alone.
 I really appreciate that, and we have grown to really love it.
 We talk about you guys fondly all the time.

-If your district is ready to go paperless, make records more accessible to students and families, and even generate revenue, fill out the form below to contact our team today.
+If your district is ready to streamline, secure and simplify choice programs and lottery management, fill out the form below to contact our team today.